garystafford/spring-music-docker/README.md

 COPY default.conf /etc/nginx/conf.d/default.conf
 ```

 Docker Machine builds a single VirtualBox VM.
-After building the VM, Docker Compose then builds and deploys (1) NGINX container, (3) load-balanced Tomcat containers, (1) MongoDB container, and (1) ELK container, onto the VM.
-Docker Machine's VirtualBox driver provides a basic solution that can be run locally for testing and development.
+After building the VM, Docker Compose then builds and deploys (1) NGINX container, (3) Tomcat containers, (1) MongoDB container, and (1) ELK container, onto the VM.
+Docker Machine's VirtualBox driver provides a quick and easy solution that can be run locally for testing and development.

-This post was recently updated for Docker 1.12.0, to use Docker Compose's v2 yaml file format.
-The `docker-compose-v2.yml` for the project is as follows:
+This post was recently updated for Docker 1.12.0, to use Docker Compose's v2 YAML file format.
+The post's example `docker-compose.yml` takes advantage of many of Docker 1.12 and Compose's v2 format:
 ```yaml
 version: '2'